code-shoily/elixir-diary-src/content/post/day-1.md

     def division_even(a, b) when rem(a/b, 2) == 0, do: true
 end
 ```

 When I call `WeirdMath.division_even(10, 2)` it sends me a `FunctionClauseError`, saying, there's no function clause that matches it.
 Then when I separately do a `rem(10, 2)` then I get an `ArithmeticError` that tells me I have bad argument in my expression.
 This didn't get handled in the guard.

 Now, if we go back to the error handling section, we would have an easier time understanding it and be more creative while handling errors.

 ## PHEW

 That was a long post.
 And a fun one too.
-There's this one thing though, I made a mistake when writing my `BadMath.factorial/1` function and when I was calling it with `iex`, it froze my entire system.
-I didn't save the stuff I was writing at the time, so lost a lot of words.
+I will be writing on data structures tomorrow.
+It's holiday season here so I'll be able to write more.

 > **Question** What's this `macro` you talk about?
 >